 He smiled as he patted my hand and said.
 “She doesn’t know me, but I still know who she is.”
 Author Unknown

 I am so thankful that no matter what our condition, God still knows who we are.
 No matter how decrepit or deranged he remembers the price that was paid for our redemption.
-Because of who He is he will never leave us or forsake us.
+Because of who He is and his love for us, he will never leave us or forsake us.

 Dear friends, If at some future date you find me staring into the distance because this disease has wracked my mind and body.
 I ask you not to cast me off.